-In 1997, Tony Blair swept to power promising to cut class sizes.
-Ten years on Olivia Richwald and Stuart Arnold visit a primary school to see first-hand the impct smaller classes is having on pupils and teachers.
+n 1997, Tony Blair swept to power promising to cut class sizes.
+Ten years on Olivia Richwald and Stuart Arnold visit a primary school to see first-hand the impct smaller classes is having on

 CLASS sizes are getting smaller in the North, but headteachers and unions say more should be done, as 43,000 children are still in classes of more than 30.